Centre for Food Policy

 - To be a beacon of high standard food policy analysis

-- To champion the connections between health, environment and society in food policy
+- To champion the connections between health, inequality, environment and society in food policy

 - To contribute to local, national and international policy discourse